juergenbr/obsidian-tolino-notes-import/README.md

 * Add tags to every imported note

 ## Usage
+* Connect your Tolino to your Mac/PC via USB cable
+* Copy the path to the root of your mounted Tolino (this is the place where you shoud see a notes.txt file).
+Mac example: /Volumes/tolino, Windows example: W:\
 * Open settings and set
 	* local drive where Tolino is mounted
 	* the Obsidian vault location where new notes should get imported